Vivojay/mariana-music-player/README.md

 YouTube downloads retain the eleven-character source ID in both output naming and embedded metadata so `rename short` can produce `Creator - Title Year [YouTube-ID].ext` without guessing provenance.

+Queues are persistent trees.
+A group can contain tracks or other groups up to eight levels deep; album and playlist groups are atomic by default, so root ordering moves each group as one block while retaining its internal order.
+`queue order` supports `sequential`, reproducible `shuffle`, stable `priority`, deterministic `artist-fair`, recommendation-backed `smart`, and stored `custom` ordering.
+Strategies affect upcoming media only and never restart the active track.
+Structural edits, policies, and cursor changes participate in undo/redo.

+Playlists are versioned snapshots managed in Mariana's SQLite database.
+They can retain nested groups, embed another playlist or complete album as a group, import M3U/M3U8 or an explicitly supplied YouTube playlist, and export portable UTF-8 M3U8.
+Remote playlist imports are snapshots; Mariana never edits a remote YouTube playlist.
+Existing `queue save/load` commands remain compatible and use the same snapshot store.

+Album search keeps editions separate.
+Local release MBIDs and normalized album tags are preferred; hybrid search can add MusicBrainz releases, conservatively match known tracks, then use canonical YouTube videos for unresolved music.
+Multidisc selectors accept flattened positions (`1`, `1-5`) and disc positions (`2.4`); an explicit comma list is also the custom playback permutation.
+`album play` replaces the queue and starts playback, whereas `album queue` preserves the current track and appends an atomic album group by default.

+Plain `download-ya` always means one active track.
+A complete album is expanded only when `--album` is present.
+Album jobs are persisted and resumable, process one item at a time, show per-item and overall progress, and support pause/resume/cancel without starting another Mariana process.
+Local tracks are not downloaded again; `--missing-only` restricts an album job to its missing YouTube-backed tracks.
+Output uses portable
+`Album Artist/Album/Disc-Track Artist - Title [YouTube-ID].ext` naming.

 `media info`/`media probe` show FFprobe and Mutagen fields, filesystem dates, codec/container details, and saved analysis state. `media fingerprint` reports